 There are three objective attachments to be earned in this quest, and all three start the game in the staging area.
 In order to advance the quest, players will need to secure these attachments and clear them of any guarding cards.
 For the first stage, you only need one objective to advance to stage 2, and you need all three objectives in order to advance to stage 3.
 It is advised to pick up these objectives as late as possible, as they have harmful effects that you do not want to deal with for long.
 We will go over each of the three objectives here.

-Once any objective has been cleared of its guarded card, the a player may raise their threat by 2 to claim the objective.
-Should the objective ever become unattached, then the objective is returned to the staging area, but does not receive a new card guarding it.
-Players will have to raise their threat again to claim the objective though.
+Once any objective has been cleared of its guarded card, the player may raise their threat by 2 to claim the objective.
+Should the objective ever become unattached, then the objective is returned to the staging area but does not receive a new card guarding it.
+Players will have to raise their threat again to claim the objective, though.

 - Gandalf’s Map: The first objective we will discuss is a map that Gandalf made years ago when he went into Dol Guldur to explore and find Thrain.
 The Map is probably the least harmful objective out of the three, as it only restricts the attached hero to not being able to attack or defend.
 So the solution to this objective is quite easy: put it on a questing hero.
 You will probably have a hero who isn’t going to do much in combat anyway, so putting this objective on that hero is not that big of a deal.
 Alternatively, you can also stick this attachment on a hero who you exhaust for their ability, like Galadriel, Beravor, Argalad, and Spirit Aragorn.
 If all your heroes are all-rounders, then just put it on whatever hero needs the fewest Restricted slots.
 This is probably the best of the three objectives to get early on, as it doesn’t do something at the end of the round.

 - King Spider: First up is another 8-legged monster that we’ve encountered during Passage through Mirkwood already, the King Spider.
 This one has a nasty When Revealed effect that exhausts a character when it is revealed from the encounter deck.
-This can throw your plans out the window if you had exactly enough characters to deal with combat this round.
-This is especially problematic early on in this scenario, when you do not have that many characters to begin with.
+This could throw your plans out the window if you had exactly enough characters to deal with combat this round.
+This is especially problematic early on in this scenario when you do not have that many characters, to begin with.
 The fact that this targets each player is pretty brutal too.
 The 20 engagement cost means that this spider will engage early on.
-During combat it will always hit for 3 attack, requiring a dedicated defender to take care of this enemy.
-The King Spider is a little easier to kill though, requiring just 4 attack.
-This can be done be individual heroes, but can also be easily achieved by a few allies should you have some out already.
-Shadow: The King Spider has a shadow effect that will mimic its when revealed effect.
+During combat, it will always hit for 3 attack, requiring a dedicated defender to take care of this enemy.
+The King Spider is a little easier to kill, though, requiring just 4 attack.
+This can be done by individual heroes but can also be easily achieved by a few allies, should you have some out already.
+Shadow: The King Spider has a shadow effect that will mimic its when-revealed effect.
 The defending player must exhaust one character they control.
-This can ruin your plans to counter attack the enemy, meaning it will remain in play a little while longer.
+This can ruin your plans to counterattack the enemy, meaning it will remain in play a little while longer.
 If you took the incoming attack undefended, then you are even more out of luck, as you will have to exhaust 2 characters.
-This can also be problematic if you revealed this shadow card first in a series of attacks, and now have to exhaust the character you were hoping to defend the other enemy with.
+This can also be problematic if you revealed this shadow card first in a series of attacks and now have to exhaust the character you were hoping to defend the other enemy with.
 Readying effects will be important for this shadow card.

-- Orc Guard: I included this enemy on the list even though you won’t be revealing it from the encounter deck at any point.
-Better yet, it is not really an encounter card either.
-Instead, the quest has you create some of these Orc Guard during stage 3 and after travelling to the Tower Gate.
-The Orc Guard are facedown cards taken from the top of your encounter deck, and will be discarded to your own discard pile upon defeat.
-This means you might lose out of some cards from your deck, but unless you are running the Council of the Wise contract, that shouldn’t matter too much.
+- Orc Guard: I included this enemy on the list, even though you won’t be revealing it from the encounter deck at any point.
+Better yet, it is not really an encounter card, either.
+Instead, the quest has you create some of these Orc Guards during stage 3 and after travelling to the Tower Gate.
+The Orc Guard are facedown cards taken from the top of your encounter deck and will be discarded to your own discard pile upon defeat.
+This means you might lose out on some cards from your deck, but unless you are running the Council of the Wise contract, that shouldn’t matter too much.
 Once you get to stage 3, you can probably survive while losing out on at least 1 card from your deck.